 - Bank Accounts and CDs: Money Market Accounts, Checking Accounts, Savings Accounts and CD can be transferred into your trust by going to the bank and showing them a copy of the trust and asking for them to transfer the assets into it.

-- IRA, 401(k), 403(b), etc: While these account should be held in your personal name for tax purposes, you can, in theory, list your trust as the beneficiary of these accounts.
+- IRA, 401(k), 403(b), etc: While these accounts should be held in your personal name for tax purposes, you can, in theory, list your trust as the beneficiary of these accounts.
 This is usually done when there are minor children who are beneficiaries and the trust will be for their benefit until they turn a certain age.
 However, you have to speak to a tax professional to understand the important tax consequences of listing a trust as a beneficiary.

 - LLC Interests: Limited Liability Companies are popular among business owners and real estate investors.
 Before you transfer an LLC interest into a trust, make sure that the operating agreement allows it.
 If it does, it is relatively simple to prepare the appropriate assignment documents and transfer your interest into the trust.
 When dealing with LLC’s owning real estate, take the same precautions regarding insurance and outstanding mortgages.

 In addition, the trust should be reviewed to make sure it reflects your wishes and owns the assets which it was designed to.
 If you acquire additional assets in the future, they can usually be titled directly into the trust to save time and money.
 Anyone engaging estate planning should be commended for being responsible and protecting their loved ones when they pass away.
 However, just executing a trust is not enough; it must also be funded properly.